sfrdmn/solitairewin/Readme.md

 `path`

-Path to the folder container the images.
+Path to the folder containing the images.

 ### Notes